TomasBoda/agent-lang/thesis.md

 Note that global variables cannot contain any identifiers or function calls in their definition.
 They are plain constant values which can only hold numeric or boolean literals.

 ### 2.4 Data Types
-The following sections describe data types that AgentLang supports.
+The following sections describe supported data types in the AgentLang programming language.

 #### 2.4.1 Numeric Literal
 Numeric literal is one of the two primitive data types in AgentLang.
 A numeric literal represents either an integer or a decimal number.
 Decimal numbers can have any number of decimal points, however, they are always rounded to two decimal places in the output of the simulation.

+TODO: fix two decimal points in the implementation

 Numeric literals can be used in many ways, either as raw numeric values, or in any numeric expression, such as binary or unary expressions or as parameters to function calls.
 ```